Ludwig van Beethoven: Early life and education

 Of the seven children born to Johann van Beethoven, only Ludwig, the second-born, and two younger brothers survived infancy.
 Kaspar Anton Karl (generally known as Karl) was born on 8 April 1774, and Nikolaus Johann, who was generally known as Johann, the youngest, was born on 2 October 1776.

-Beethoven's first music teacher was his father.
+Beethoven's father was his first music teacher.
 He later had other local teachers, including the court organist Gilles van den Eeden (d.
 1782), Tobias Friedrich Pfeiffer, a family friend, who provided keyboard tuition, Franz Rovantini, a relative who instructed him in playing the violin and viola, and court concertmaster Franz Anton Ries, who instructed Beethoven on the violin.
 His tuition began in his fifth year.
 The regime was harsh and intensive, often reducing him to tears.
 With the involvement of Pfeiffer, who was an insomniac, there were irregular late-night sessions with the young Beethoven dragged from his bed to the keyboard.
 Beethoven's musical talent became obvious at a young age.
-Aware of Leopold Mozart's successes in this area with his son Wolfgang and daughter Nannerl, Johann attempted to promote his son as a child prodigy, claiming that Beethoven was six (he was seven) on the posters for his first public performance in March 1778.
+Aware of Leopold Mozart's successes in this area with his son Wolfgang and daughter Nannerl, Johann attempted to promote his son as a child prodigy, claiming that Ludwig was six (he was seven) on the posters for his first public performance in March 1778.

 Beethoven's musical abilities far exceeded his mathematical capabilities.
 As a student at the Tirocinium, Beethoven learned how to add numbers but he could neither divide nor multiply.
 Throughout Beethoven's life, he instead used addition as a means of simulating multiplication (thus adding up a column of sixteen sevens, rather than multiplying 16 × 7).